 - From the OpenSearch Dashboards main menu, select Dashboards Management > Data Sources > Create data source connection.

 Add information to each field to configure Connection Details > Endpoint URL > Authentication Method.

 In the Connection Details window, enter a title.
 Entering a description is optional.

 In the Endpoint window, enter the Endpoint URL.
 For this tutorial, use the URL

 In the Authentication window, select an Authentication Method.
 The applicable fields for the selected method appear.
 You can then enter the required details.
 The authentication method options include:

 - No authentication: No authentication is used to connect to the data source.

 - Username & Password: A basic username and password are used to connect to the data source.

-After you have entered the appropriate details in all of the required fields, the Test connection and Create data source connection buttons become active.
+After you have entered the appropriate details in all of the required fields, the Test connection and Create data source buttons become active.
 You can select Test connection to confirm that the connection is valid.

-Select Create data source connection to save your settings.
+Select Create data source to save your settings.
 The connection is created.
 The active window returns to the Data Sources main page, and the new connection appears in the list of data sources.